-Bots are great as a first line of defense.
-However, they are not (yet) as smart as a real human agent worker.
-From our experience at Chatlayer, we have noticed that hybrid forms of chatbots in combination with live agents offer the best user experience.
-This is called human handover or offloading.
+Bots are great as a first line of support.
+However, they are not (yet) as smart as capable as real humans.
+From our experience at Chatlayer, we noticed that hybrid forms of chatbots in combination with live agents usually offer the best user experience.
+This is called human handover, offloading, or agent transfer.

 You can configure when a user is transferred to a live agent yourself by adding a plugin called 'Send to offload provider'.
 When that plugin is reached, the user status will change to 'Offloaded'.
 The user will be transferred to one of the three predefined bot dialogs.

 As long as a live agent has not taken over the chat session, the bot will remain active so the user can ask other questions and keep interacting with the bot.
 The live agent will have a full transcript of the chat session with the user available.

 Human handover, or disabling the bot and allowing a human agent to take over can happen in three situations:

 - User explicitly requests talking to a live agent.
 E.g. by typing “I want to speak to a real agent”.
 This can be captured in a separate intent and bot dialog, that refers to the human handover platform.

 - User reaches the ‘not understood’ bot dialog.
 This happens when the NLP has low confidence in the understanding of the user’s messages.
 This can be configured to trigger the bot to ask a question “Do you want to talk to a human agent?”

 - User reaches a point in the conversation that is not supported yet.
 For example, this could be at the end of the ‘send paper to a new address’ conversation flow.
 The bot will be used to collect the necessary information and when reaching the end of the flow will be connected to a live agent for manual input in the backend system.
 This is already way more efficient than having the user collect all necessary information.